 Chicago has an incredible array of community organizations and opportunities for students to get involved.
 On the CPS Service Learning website, check out the Community Events Calendar, Community Partners List, and Current Youth Leadership Opportunities for more resources.

-* Though hours will no longer be a graduation requirement for students in Class of 2020 and beyond, your out-of-class volunteering and leadership will be recorded on your transcripts in the Awards and Honors section.
+12th graders in most schools are still under the old service learning requirement of 40 hours.
+Though hours will no longer be a graduation requirement for students in Class of 2020 and beyond, your out-of-class volunteering and leadership will be recorded on your transcripts in the Awards and Honors section.
 This allows you to share your experiences and service with universities and employers.

 For more information, contact Shanti Elliott, Service Learning Manager: firstname.lastname@example.org/ 773-553-6147